Introducing the Shell

 themselves.
 It’s the shell, not the other programs, that expands the wildcards.

-, if we run wc -l
+Going back to wc, if we run wc -l instead of just wc,

 the output shows only the number of lines per file: